-Women Fighting Hunger brings passionate women together who share River Bend Food Bank’s mission to work to build a hunger-free community.
-Women (and men) from all across our service area enjoy the opportunity to network, share a meal, and hear from female leaders about actionable ways to get involved in fighting hunger.
+The annual fundraising dinner, Women Fighting Hunger, brings passionate women together who share River Bend Food Bank’s mission to build hunger-free communities.
+Women (and men) from all across our region enjoy the opportunity to network, share a meal, and hear from female leaders about actionable ways to get involved in fighting hunger.

-- Opportunities to get involved with River Bend Food Bank through educating, advocating, volunteering, and donating
+- Opportunities to learn about giving back to River Bend Food Bank by educating, advocating, volunteering and donating.

 - Learning about how we can work together to build a hunger-free community for generations to come!

 INSPIRATIONAL EDUCATOR & AUTHOR OF THE FREEDOM WRITERS